How Does Metabolic Rate Really Change After Anorexia? Part 1

 This metabolic shift has the familiar symptoms we’d expect: lack of energy, low blood pressure, sensitivity to cold, and so on.
 The question is, what happens when food starts to be more freely available again?
 How quickly does the body start to ramp up the metabolic rate again in order to restore the body to optimal functioning, and how much does it play things safe in case energy availability drops off again?

-From my own experience, together with the anecdotal evidence that comes from you, my blog readers, and my reading around the anorexia and nutrition research, I concluded some time ago that the common ‘minimally healthy’ target of, say, a BMI of 20 (for Caucasian populations) is not in fact a healthy target at all, because in the vast majority of cases it doesn’t permit a return to ordinary eating habits, a reduction in the extreme hunger that typically accompanies weight restoration, or a full normalisation of metabolic rate.
-In my post on ‘How and why not to stop halfway’ in recovery, for example, I noted that ‘your metabolism won’t normalise until you reach your natural bodyweight’.
+From my own experience, together with the anecdotal evidence that comes from you, my blog readers, and my reading around the anorexia and nutrition research, I concluded some time ago that the common ‘minimally healthy’ target of, say, a BMI of 20 (for Caucasian populations) is not in fact a healthy target at all, because in the vast majority of cases it doesn’t permit a return to ordinary eating habits, a reduction in the extreme hunger that typically accompanies weight restoration, or a full normalization of metabolic rate.
+In my post on ‘How and why not to stop halfway’ in recovery, for example, I noted that ‘your metabolism won’t normalise until you reach your natural bodyweight.'
 I also explained (citing evidence from Dulloo et al., 1997) why the difference in rate of restoration of fat and fat-free mass make a temporary overshoot beyond one’s longterm stable bodyweight likely to be necessary for full recovery.
-I also drew on guidelines set out by the ED blogger and patient advocate Gwnyeth Olywn, who in her post on ‘Phases of recovery from a restrictive eating disorder’ says similarly that
+I also drew on guidelines set out by the ED blogger and patient advocate Gwnyeth Olywn, who in her post on ‘Phases of recovery from a restrictive eating disorder’ says similarly that:

 Once your body reaches its own optimal weight set point (and only your body decides what that is) then it just stops gaining weight and starts maintaining the optimal set point it has reached.
 It does this seamlessly because the metabolic rate moves back into the optimal range at that same time and biological functions that were on hold are now back on line.